humbertodutra/facilita/README.md

 ## BACKEND

 ### 1. Description
 A brief description of what the application does and the problem it solves.
-This backend serves as the core of the `facilita-juridico`, handling user authentication, product management, and more, providing a robust API for the frontend to interact with.
+This backend serves as the core of the `facilita-juridico`, handling user authentication, customer management, and more, providing a robust API for the frontend to interact with.

 ### 2. Technologies Used
 - Node.js